appcelerator-archive/appc-aar-tools/README.md

 });
 ```

+All available options for the `transform()` method are described in the following table.

 | Option | Type | Description |
 |--------|------| ------------|
 | `aarPathAndFilename` | String | The path and filename pointing to the .aar file to process. |